-When Student Conduct becomes aware of a student who potentially could have been a victim of sexual violence, they will contact the victim in writing through Oklahoma State University Center for Health Sciences email to share these interim measures, reporting options and other resources available.
+When Student Conduct and the Title IX Coordinator becomes aware of a student or employee who potentially could have been a victim of sexual violence, they will contact the victim in writing through Oklahoma State University Center for Health Sciences email to share these protective measures, reporting options and other resources available.
 This will be done no matter the location of the incident.